metral/pulumihome/Analytics-queries-on-prod-database.md

+Queries for collecting usage data from production systems - the production database and the production cloudfront logs.

+# Prod Database

 A list of useful queries on how customers are using the service.
 Connect to the prod database by following the instructions in [[Accessing the service database in production]].

 ## Users and deployments